elifesciences-publications/Elife2020/README.md

 # Elife2020

 Repository containing selected analysis scripts.
+Update the parameter file "hipsci_proteomics_files.tsv" prior to using the scripts.
-Additional scrits will be added on request.
+Additional scrits can be added on request.

-QTL mapping pipeline is available on request
+The Limix based QTL mapping pipeline may be made available on request.